 COVID 19 IMPORTANT INFORMATION

-In Glasnevin Trust we recognise that burials and cremations constitute a critical service to the public and it is vital therefore that these activities continue during the COVID-19 pandemic at each of our Glasnevin, Newlands Cross, Palmerstown, Dardistown and Goldenbridge locations.
+At Glasnevin Trust we recognise that burials and cremations constitute a critical service to the public.
+It is vital therefore that these activities continue during the COVID-19 pandemic at each of our locations: Glasnevin, Newlands Cross, Palmerstown, Dardistown and Goldenbridge.

 Equally, we must ensure that we protect our staff and we must also play our part in protecting the general public in delaying the spread of COVID-19.